DobGos/boomer-smart-tank/README.md

 ### Software
 * Arduino IDE
 * Source code to install onDCcEle DCcduino Uno
+* Any Android application for Smart Car Bluetooth Remote Controller

 ### Notes
 * In Arduino IDE use board: Arduino/Genuino Uno - DCcEle DCcduino Uno works fine with it.